-Result: sleep training this baby isn’t needed or possible.
+Result: sleep training for this baby isn’t needed or possible.
 Mom can choose to practice good behavioral sleep training as long as she knows it’s just practice.

-Example 2: two parents, who co-sleep and night-time nurse their 6-month old, aren’t sure if they need to sleep train.
+Example 2: two parents, who co-sleep and night-time nurse their 6-month-old, aren’t sure if they need to sleep train.
 Everyone gets enough sleep.
 Sometimes the parents think it would be nice to have their bed back to themselves, though.

-Would sleep training a 6-month old to sleep in their own crib be nice?
+Would sleep training a 6-month-old to sleep in their own crib be nice?
 It might, but it’s not required.
 If everyone’s getting enough sleep and is satisfied enough with the status quo, sleep training isn’t essential.